jfloresc/CSA/README.md

 # README #

 Python 3 scripts.
 Serial implementation of Conformational Space Annealing (CSA), a global optimization method.
-This method consits of a distance dependent simulated annealing and an evolutionary algorithm (see references below).
+This method consists of a distance dependent simulated annealing and an evolutionary algorithm (see references below).

 This major rewrite allows for the implementation of new Hamiltonian and objective functions using a Base class as template.
 Crossover and mutations are designed according to the problem to solve.